bounswe/bounswe2020group6/README.md

 ![group logo](https://github.com/bounswe/bounswe2020group6/blob/master/Files/Media/logo.jpg?raw=true)

 We are group of Boğaziçi University computer engineering students.
-Here is our project repository for CmpE 352 course.
+Here is our project repository for CmpE 352 and CmpE 451 courses.
 For detailed information, you can check our [wiki](https://github.com/bounswe/bounswe2020group6/wiki).

 <!-- Do not edit below -->
 | Our Team  |  |  |  |  |